-- Tip: Have a checklist ready of what still needs to be done after you return home from your camping holiday.
+- Have a checklist ready of what still needs to be done after you return home from your camping holiday.
 So don’t forget to store the sleeping bag correctly.

+In fact, drying the sleeping bag after the camping trip is extremely important to maintain its longevity and insulation.
 On the other hand, if you don’t let the sleeping bag dry out between trips, you encourage the formation of mildew and mildew on the surface and in the insulation.
+Of course, we want to avoid that at all costs, especially with expensive models.

 To dry out the sleeping bag after the trip, proceed as follows: